microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

 In certain situations, it is possible to distinguish between orthogonal states of multi-qubit systems using partial measurements, as illustrated in the next exercise.

 @[exercise]({
     "id": "partial_measurements_for_system",
-"descriptionPath": "./partial_measurements_for_system/index.md",
+    "title": "Distinguish orthogonal states using partial measurements", "descriptionPath": "./partial_measurements_for_system/index.md",
     "placeholderSourcePath": "./partial_measurements_for_system/placeholder.qs",
     "solutionPath": "./partial_measurements_for_system/solution.md",
     "codePaths": [
         "./partial_measurements_for_system/verify.qs",
         "./common.qs",
         "../KatasLibrary.qs"
     ]
 })

-## Measurements and entanglement
+@[section]({
+    "id": "multi_qubit_measurements_measurements_and_entanglement",
+    "title": "Measurements and entanglement"
+})

 Qubits entanglement has an effect on the measurement statistics of the system.
 If two qubits are entangled, then their measurement outcomes will be correlated, while separable states (which are by definition not entangled) have uncorrelated measurement outcomes.

-> It is useful to revisit the concepts of entanglement and separable states, which were introduced in the [tutorial on multi-qubit systems](../MultiQubitSystems/MultiQubitSystems.ipynb#Entanglement).
+> It is useful to revisit the concepts of entanglement and separable states, which were introduced in the kata on multi-qubit systems.
 Consider a system of $n>1$ number of qubits, which we divide into two parts: A, consisting of $m$ qubits, and B, consisting of the remaining $n-m$ qubits.
 We say that the state $\ket \psi$ of the entire system is separable if it can be expressed as a tensor product of the states of parts A and B:
 $$
 \ket \psi = \ket {\phi_A} \otimes \ket{\phi_B}
 $$